South African Horse Racing Tips

 Where to find South African Horse Racing Results

 For South African horse racing results and South African horse racing cards, it is wise to look on www.racingpost.com or www.sportinglife.com.
 If you are looking for individual South African race results and want to look elsewhere, bookmaking firms tend to have them on offer.

-How to watch South African Horse Racing from the UK
+How to watch South African Horse Racing from Australia

-Sky Sports Racing show South African horse racing if there is no domestic action.
-You can also watch the racing on bookmaking websites through the South African horse racing live stream service.
+You can watch the racing on bookmaking websites through the South African horse racing live stream service.

 Is horse racing popular in South Africa?

 Horse racing is popular among the rich and famous in South Africa and takes place in the three major cities – Johannesburg, Cape Town and Durban.
 Fashion has become one of the main draws to go horse racing.

 G1 stands for Grade 1, the top category of horse race worldwide.